UnionOfRAD/manual/09_common_tasks/01_filters.md

 One more example is common enough to cover: logging.
 When building a large application, it's handy to log SQL queries made against your data store.
 It helps in debugging and performance optimization.
 Let's cover building a quick filter around your data connection logic in order to log SQL statements to a file.

-The approach here requires a bit of understanding how li3's data layer works.
+The approach here requires a bit of understanding how the data layer works.
 In the setup of your application, you've probably created new database (or other datasource) connections in `app/config/bootstrap/connections.php`.
 Here's what a simple connection to a MySQL database might look like:

 ```php
 Connections::add('default', [